 Advantages of Dams

-- The lake or reservoir which forms behind the dam can also be used for the irrigation purpose, water sports or even as other forms of pleasurable activities.Few large dams such as the Bhakra Nangal dam present in India is the tourist attractions.
+- The lake or reservoir which forms behind the dam can also be used for irrigation purposes, water sports or even as other forms of pleasurable activities.
+A few large dams such as the Bhakra Nangal dam present in India are tourist attractions.